 Batteries when shooting video are comparable to the 5Dmkii.

 -You’ll find the sensor gets dirty very quickly.
-If you change lenses frequently you’ll likely have to learn to clean your own sensor.
+If you change lenses frequently, you’ll likely have to learn to clean your sensor.
 It’s not like a traditional DSLR.
 There is no mirror to offer that first layer of protection.
-It’s kind of scary.
+It’s scary.

--The Autofocus is good, but not great.
-But I forgive them for this since the autofocus is built into the chip instead of a separate autofocus sensor like on most DSLRs.
+The Autofocus is good but not great.
+But I forgive them for this since it is built into the chip instead of a separate autofocus sensor, like on most DSLRs.
 This technology is only so good right now.

--As mentioned video features could use a massive overhaul.
+-As mentioned, video features could need a massive overhaul.
 It’s 2014.
 We don’t need to shoot MP4 and AVCHD anymore.
-Give me some PRORES or something actually useful.
+Please give me some PRORES or something useful.

 Extra Gear I Have For The Sony A7r

-If you’re looking to pick up some extra gear to go along with your Sony A7, A7s or A7r then check out some recommended gear that I currently use with my camera.
+If you’re looking to pick up some extra gear to accompany your Sony A7, A7s, or A7r, check out some recommended gear that I currently use with my camera.

 Sony A7r Landscape Photography Review

-To me this camera is the best Full Frame camera you can get for Landscape Photography.
-Sure, the D810 is better in terms of image performance and weather sealing, but to me, the weight of this camera alone makes up for it.
+To me, this is the best Full-Frame camera for Landscape Photography.
+Sure, the D810 is better regarding image performance and weather sealing, but the weight of this camera alone makes up for it.

-The sharpness of the sensor and the color information you get is mind-blowing.
+The sharpness of the sensor and the color information you get are mind-blowing.
 The shadow recovery and detail make you feel like you’re cheating.
-And because of the dynamic range of the sensor, I’m finding I have to bracket less to get the same results as the Canon 5Dmkii bracketed.
+Because of the sensor’s dynamic range, I have to bracket less to get the same results as the Canon 5Dmkii bracketed.

 Sony A7r Landscape Sample Photo